The History of Rock Music: 1989-1994Raves, grunge, post-rock, trip-hop

 At the same time that the post-rock aesthetic was spreading in the USA, England boasted a significantly different school of intellectual rock.

-Napalm Death's drummer Mick Harris recreated the original line-up of that band (namely, guitarist Justin Broadrick and vocalist Nick Bullen) for his new project, Scorn (11) but the music they played on Vae Solis (1992), was from another planet: Harris operated sampling machines and sequencers, and sculpted arrangements that incorporated industrial music and dub in a brutal and lugubrious framework, reminiscent of Public Image Ltd and Killing Joke.
-The bleak, hallucinated, horror soundscapes of this album enabled the stately psychodramas of Colossus (1994).
+Napalm Death's drummer Mick Harris recreated the original line-up of that band (namely, guitarist Justin Broadrick and vocalist Nick Bullen) for his new project, Scorn (11) but the music they played on Vae Solis (nov 1991 - apr 1992), was from another planet: Harris operated sampling machines and sequencers, and sculpted arrangements that incorporated industrial music and dub in a brutal and lugubrious framework, reminiscent of Public Image Ltd and Killing Joke.
+The bleak, hallucinated, horror soundscapes of this album enabled the stately psychodramas of Colossus (dec 1992/jan 1993 - sep 1993).
 The territory was still scoured by heavy beats and ghastly distortions, but there were real souls wandering in the miasmatic mist.
-It was a music of agonizing, paranoid rhythmic patterns, and rhythm rapidly became the focus of Scorn: Evanescence (1994) incorporated the syncopated beat of hip-hop, and Scorn retreated to a spectral ambient format with the instrumental Gyral (? ? - oct 1995), once Bullen had left Harris alone at the helm.
+It was a music of agonizing, paranoid rhythmic patterns, and rhythm rapidly became the focus of Scorn: Evanescence (?
+1993 - mar 1994) incorporated the syncopated beat of hip-hop, and Scorn retreated to a spectral ambient format with the instrumental Gyral (? ? - oct 1995), once Bullen had left Harris alone at the helm.
 As the music of Scorn became more trivial, the music of its alter-ego, Lull, became more complex.
-The electronic poems of Dreamt About Dreaming (1992) evolved into the ambient monoliths of Cold Summer (1995) and Continue (1996), influenced by two crucial collaborations: the four lengthy Murder Ballads (1994), sung by Martyn Bates, at the border between gothic and ambient music; and the two ambient suites of Somnific Flux (1995), a joint venture with Bill Laswell.
+The electronic poems of Dreamt About Dreaming (jul 1992 - ?
+1992) evolved into the ambient monoliths of Cold Summer (apr 1994 - ?
+1994) and Continue (may 1996 - oct 1996), influenced by two crucial collaborations: the four lengthy Murder Ballads (early 1994 - ?
+1994), sung by Martyn Bates, at the border between gothic and ambient music; and the two ambient suites of Somnific Flux (nov/dec 1994 - ?
+1995), a joint venture with Bill Laswell.
 The sheer scope of Harris' work was stunning.
-Free-jazz, ambient music and grindcore found an improbable meeting point in Painkiller, the trio formed by Harris with Bill Laswell and John Zorn, best represented by Buried Secrets (1993).
+Free-jazz, ambient music and grindcore found an improbable meeting point in Painkiller, the trio formed by Harris with Bill Laswell and John Zorn, best represented by Buried Secrets (aug/oct 1991 - oct 1992).

-Moonshake (2), the creature of singer-songwriters Dave Callahan and Margaret Fiedler, reduced the song format to a plasma of rhythmic and melodic fragments on the atmospheric experiments of Eva Luna (1992).
+Moonshake (2), the creature of singer-songwriters Dave Callahan and Margaret Fiedler, reduced the song format to a plasma of rhythmic and melodic fragments on the atmospheric experiments of Eva Luna (aug 1992 - oct 1992).
 A bold synthesis of psychedelia, trip-hop and jazz, their sound basically upgraded Public Image Ltd's sound to the age of sampling.
-As The Sound Your Eyes Can Follow (1994) provided sturdier scaffolding for the melodies, the mood settled halfway between Pere Ubu-like hysteria and Contortions-like neurosis.
-The more robust Dirty & Divine (1996), without Fiedler, further polished the edges and displayed similarities with Talking Heads' rhythmic juggernauts and hypnotic fanfares.
+As The Sound Your Eyes Can Follow (jan/feb 1994 - ?
+1994) provided sturdier scaffolding for the melodies, the mood settled halfway between Pere Ubu-like hysteria and Contortions-like neurosis.
+The more robust Dirty & Divine (dec 1995/feb 1996 - may 1996), without Fiedler, further polished the edges and displayed similarities with Talking Heads' rhythmic juggernauts and hypnotic fanfares.

 Post-rock was particularly fertile in Italy, a country that since the 1970s had been on the leading edge of progressive music.
 In general, the sonic model was a mixture of Big Black, Sonic Youth and Fugazi, while the themes coined a sort of neo-existentialism, very much concerned with the psychodramas of ordinary kids.
 It all sounded like a brain scan at the edge of a nervous breakdown.

-Uzeda (1) cemented a dark noise-rock style that was both brutal and lyrical, physical and psychological, while fusing atonal guitar, jazzy rhythm section and hardcore vocals on their third album Different Section of Wires (1998).
+Uzeda (1) cemented a dark noise-rock style that was both brutal and lyrical, physical and psychological, while fusing atonal guitar, jazzy rhythm section and hardcore vocals on their third album Different Section Wires (nov 1997 - apr 1998).

-Starfuckers (1) merged rock and electronic sounds on the ambitious aesthetic manifesto of Sinistri (1994) and especially on Infrantumi (1997), a blend of free-jazz, cubism, dissonant avantgarde, musique concrete and Faust-like structures.
+Starfuckers (1) merged rock and electronic sounds on the ambitious aesthetic manifesto of Sinistri (sum 1994 - ?
+1994) and especially on Infrantumi (jul/aug 1997 - ?
+1997), a blend of free-jazz, cubism, dissonant avantgarde, musique concrete and Faust-like structures.

 The post-rock renaissance of the 1990s somehow emancipated the rest of the nation, fostering innovation in many different genres.
-Both Epsilon Indi's ambient exotic monolith A Distant Return (1992) and Timoria's melodic concept Viaggio Senza Vento (1993), their fourth album, heralded a boom in new genres.
-Elio E Le Storie Tese, a six-member unit, became Italy's most relevant disciples of Frank Zappa with Elio Samaga Hukapan Kariyana Turu (1989).
+Both Epsilon Indi's ambient exotic monolith A Distant Return (?
+1991 - ?
+1992) and Timoria's melodic concept Viaggio Senza Vento (jun/jul 1993 - oct 1993), their fourth album, heralded a boom in new genres.
+Elio E Le Storie Tese, a six-member unit, became Italy's most relevant disciples of Frank Zappa with Elio Samaga Hukapan Kariyana Turu (sep 1989 - end 1989).

-A sign that Italian prog-rock was about to stage a major come-back was Eris Pluvia's baroque Rings Of Earthly Light (1991), particularly its five-movement title-track.
-Deus Ex Machina indulged in a vehement, torrential fusion of classical, jazz and rock, that slowly became more cerebral as they progressed from the rock opera Gladium Caeli (1991) to the three-part suite Res Publica off De Republica (1995) and to the jazzy fantasias of Cinque (2002).
-Finisterre's Finisterre (1994) saluted the revival of Italy's prog-rock school with an unusual balance of classical piano and rock guitar.
-Bluvertigo delivered the progressive cauldron of Metallo non metallo (1997).
+A sign that Italian prog-rock was about to stage a major come-back was Eris Pluvia's baroque Rings Of Earthly Light (?
+1990 - ?
+1991), particularly its five-movement title-track.
+Deus Ex Machina indulged in a vehement, torrential fusion of classical, jazz and rock, that slowly became more cerebral as they progressed from the rock opera Gladium Caeli (may 1990 - ?
+1991) to the three-part suite Res Publica off De Republica (jul/oct 1994 - ?
+1995) and to the jazzy fantasias of Cinque (feb/oct 2001 - ?
+2002).
+Finisterre's Finisterre (sep/oct 1994 - ?
+1995) saluted the revival of Italy's prog-rock school with an unusual balance of classical piano and rock guitar.
+Bluvertigo delivered the progressive cauldron of Metallo non metallo (?
+1996 - jan 1997).

 Germany didn't have a post-rock school with a unified style until the second half of the decade, but it always had musicians who tried wildly unusual avenues.

 Mouse On Mars (3), the Duesseldorf-based duo of Andi Toma and Jan Werner, applied the post-rock aesthetics to post-techno dance-music.
-The pseudo-psychedelic trance of Vulvaland (1994) was unusual mainly because of its tragic, gloomy mood, but Iaora Tahiti (? ? - oct 1995) layered elements of dub, jungle, hip-hop inside a shell of warped ambient/cosmic cliches, thus creating a new kind of futurism, one that was not Kraftwerk's paranoia of machines but a very bodily (and current) neurosis.
-Autoditacker (1997) consolidated that style in a baroque synthesis of light polyrhythms and bizarre electronics, while Instrumentals (1998) was perhaps the most austere enunciation of their deconstruction technique.
+The pseudo-psychedelic trance of Vulvaland (jan 1994 - jul 1994) was unusual mainly because of its tragic, gloomy mood, but Iaora Tahiti (? ? - oct 1995) layered elements of dub, jungle, hip-hop inside a shell of warped ambient/cosmic cliches, thus creating a new kind of futurism, one that was not Kraftwerk's paranoia of machines but a very bodily (and current) neurosis.
+Autoditacker (early 1997 - aug 1997) consolidated that style in a baroque synthesis of light polyrhythms and bizarre electronics, while Instrumentals (?
+1995/?
+1997 - oct 1997) was perhaps the most austere enunciation of their deconstruction technique.
 The "thickness" of sound effects on Idiology (? ? - apr 2001) gave rise to an hallucinated symphony of instrumental colors, while assembling a catalog of impossible beats.

-The instrumental quartet Bohren & der Club of Gore (2) penned the modest ambience for piano and guitar of Gore Motel (1994).
-That idea transcended its original scope on the double-disc Midnight Radio (1995), whose pieces were rendered hypnotic, subdued, slow, stark and evocative by super-heavy bass notes and catatonic drumming; and finally morphed into the minimal ambient noir jazz of Sunset Mission (? ? - feb 2000) and Black Earth (? ? - oct 2002), with a saxophone replacing the guitar.
+The instrumental quartet Bohren & der Club of Gore (2) penned the modest ambience for piano and guitar of Gore Motel (aug 1994 - ?
+1994).
+That idea transcended its original scope on the double-disc Midnight Radio (oct 1995 - end 1995), whose pieces were rendered hypnotic, subdued, slow, stark and evocative by super-heavy bass notes and catatonic drumming; and finally morphed into the minimal ambient noir jazz of Sunset Mission (? ? - feb 2000) and Black Earth (? ? - oct 2002), with a saxophone replacing the guitar.